TomHarrop/asw-gbs-genome-paper/md/abstract.md

 <!-- - approach and methods used -->

 To address this, we measured the genetic variation in New Zealand populations of the pasture pest, Argentine stem weevil (*Listronotus bonariensis*), which is controlled with declining effectiveness by a parasitoid wasp, *Microctonus hyperodae*.
-We constructed a draft reference genome, then collected samples from a geographical survey of 10 sites around New Zealand and genotyped them using a modified genotyping-by-sequencing approach.
+We constructed a draft reference genome, collected samples from a geographical survey of 10 sites around New Zealand, and genotyped them using a modified genotyping-by-sequencing approach.

 <!-- - main results (2-3 points) -->